silnrsi/font-charis/tools/readme_tools.md

 ftml-smith.xsl: xsl used to render ftml in "smith test" generated output (regression testing) ftml.dtd: could be used to validate ftml

+copy_common.sh: copies shared files from the current repo to the other LCG font repos. user is responsible to not overwrite files. derived from the font-arab-tools abscopySHLfiles.sh file

 advance_widths.py
 compare_anchors.py